 A fast charger is a standard outdoor electric vehicle charger.
 It provides a power output of 7 to 22 kW and will usually fully charge an electric vehicle in 3 to 4 hours.
 Fast charger connectors are tethered with two types of socket, dependent on your vehicle.

 There are two types of rapid charger.
 AC and DC.
 An AC Rapid charger will provide a power output of 43kW while a DC Rapid charger will provide at least 50kW.
 Both chargers will replenish an electric vehicle battery to 80% capacity in around 30 - 60 minutes depending on battery capacity.

 Battery capacity is a measure (typically in Amp-hr) of the charge stored by the battery when it is at 100%.
 It is determined by the overall mass of active material contained in the battery.
 The battery capacity represents the total amount of energy that can be extracted from the battery under certain specified conditions.

 Kilowatts (kW) are a unit of power that indicate how much energy an electrical device needs to work.
 A kilowatt-hour (kWh) is a unit of energy (it shows how much energy has been used), e.g. a household 100 watt bulb uses 0.1 kilowatts each hour.

-Moving vehicles have lots of kinetic energy.
-When the brakes are applied to slow a car, all of that kinetic energy has to go somewhere.
-In petrol/diesel cars this energy goes to waste.
+When you break in a traditional car, kinetic energy is produced but as there isn't a battery or device to capture it, it essentially evaporates into the air.
 In Electric Cars (when you break) this kinetic energy is captured, converted, and reused then to power the car!
 Free electricity, YES PLEASE!